 On Jan.
 31, Denver officially joined Irvine and Sacramento as the Rhinos Rugby Academy’s third regional training center.

-Based at Glendale’s Infinity Park, Nick Boyer (USA 7s and 15s, Colorado Raptors) will serve as academy coach and lead the facility’s training sessions beginning the first week in February.
+Based at Glendale’s Infinity Park, Nick Boyer (USA 7s and 15s, Colorado Raptors) serves as Regional Academy Coach and leads the facility’s training sessions since the first week in February.
 Boyer transferred from the Sacramento hub and his move to Colorado coordinated nicely with the creation of the new regional facility.

 “Basically what we’re trying to do is bring top-level rugby to kids in the Colorado region who are interested in their development,” Boyer said.
 “This is an opportunity to increase their rugby ability and fitness, and also travel internationally.
 If they want to take their game to the next level, then this is the right place for them.